Subject: Authorization for Budget Transfers & Adjustments

 2.3.1 Emergency Reserves and Contingency Funds

-Allocations from emergency reserves and contingency funds are be made in accordance with Policy 7203, Budget Development Principles and Guidelines.
+Allocations from emergency reserves and contingency funds are made in accordance with Policy 7203, Budget Development Principles and Guidelines.

 Allocations from the emergency reserve in the General Operating Fund require the approval of the President.